MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/setup-postman-environment.md

     :::image type="content" source="media/setup-postman-configuration-new-token.png" alt-text="Set up Postman configuration":::

 1. Click **Get New Access Token**.
+If you are configuring environments in Postman for multiple Dataverse instances using different user credentials, click **Clear cookies** to delete the cookies cached by Postman, and then click **Get New Access Token**.
 When you do this, an Azure Active Directory sign-in dialog box appears.
 Enter your username and password, and then click **Sign In**.
 Once authentication completes, the following dialogue appears.

     :::image type="content" source="media/setup-postman-authentication-completes.png" alt-text="Authentication completes":::

-1. After the authentication dialogue automatically closes in a few seconds, the **Manage Access Tokens** page appears.
+1. After the authentication dialogue automatically closes in a few seconds, the **Manage Access Tokens** pane appears.
 Click **Use Token**.
     :::image type="content" source="media/setup-postman-manage-access-tokenpage.png" alt-text="Access token page":::

 1. The newly generated token will automatically appear in the text box below the **Available Tokens** drop-down.